faithmudoti/trustfaith/README.md

 ## Scenario

-A new gym has opened that needs a system for taking new memberships.
+A CSZ needs a system for taking new memberships.
 Listed are the requirements from the product owner.

 An admin must be able to log into a portal and add a new member